Day of surgery — modern fasting, the carbohydrate drink, and pre-incision preparation

 In the operating room — final preparations

 Active warming device and warmed IV fluids to maintain core body temperature above 36.5°C. Chlorhexidine-alcohol skin preparation.
 Epidural placement before incision for major open abdominal/thoracic surgery.
+Short-acting volatile anaesthetic agents (sevoflurane or desflurane) are preferred to long-acting agents because they wear off quickly, so the patient wakes up clear-headed and can begin mobilisation the same day.

 Dr. Khaled Ghalwash follows the modern fasting guidelines because the old midnight rule was always wrong.
 There is no evidence for it.
 There is strong evidence against it.
 Clear fluids until 2 hours before surgery, the carbohydrate drink to prime the metabolism, and you arrive in the operating room hydrated and metabolically fed.
 The recovery starts here.